-The company operates as a manufacturer of a wide range of packaging materials including corrugated cartons, assorted containers, bags, egg trays and signage.
-The Company's chief decision makers comprise of the Board of Directors who examine the Company's performance and have identified the manufacturing segment as the only reportable segment.
+The company operates as a manufacturer of a wide range of packaging materials including corrugated cartons, assorted containers, bags, egg trays and signage business.
+The Company has identified the manufacturing segment as the only reportable segment.

 24 SEGMENT REPORTING (cont'd)